duckmartians/G-Labs-Voice-Studio/README.en.md

 1. Download `GLabsVoiceStudio-v1.0.0-win.zip`.
 2. Extract to any folder (pick a drive with at least 10 GB free).
 3. Open the extracted folder and run `GLabsVoiceStudio.exe` directly.
-4. Sign in with your Google account to activate your license.
-5. The app downloads the AI model on first run (~a few GB).

 > Want a desktop shortcut?
 Right-click `GLabsVoiceStudio.exe` → *Send to* → *Desktop (create shortcut)*.